-There’s always more to learn about French verbs!
+There’s always more to learn about French verbs when you’re working on mastering the language!
 Tutor Carol Beth shares an important difference you need to know about certain verbs in the passé composé…

-For the passé composé, however, if you only know how to form it with avoir as the auxiliary verb (le verbe auxiliaire), watch out!
-When expressing certain actions in the past – most notably with actions involving motion of some kind – some verbs are formed with the auxiliary verb être instead of avoir.
+If you’re wondering when to use être or avoir in passé composé (past tense), you’re in the right place!
+When expressing specific actions in the past – most notably with actions involving motion of some kind – some verbs are formed with the auxiliary verb être instead of avoir.

 Common French Verbs of Motion

-Verbs of motion are exactly what they sound like – they are verbs that express transitions from one place to another, or occasionally, a lack of transition.
+Since the French verb être is often used with verbs of motion, let’s look at what those are.
+They’re exactly what they sound like – they are verbs that express transitions from one place to another, or occasionally, a lack of transition.
 Some verbs of motion, along with their past participles, include:

 Now you can form the past tense with être!
-Similarly to the past tense with avoir, conjugate the verb être in the present tense, and use the appropriate past participle for the action you wish to express.
+Like the past tense with avoir, to make être past tense, you use it in the present tense and add the appropriate past participle for the action you wish to express.
 For example:

 - Je suis descendu du train.
 I stepped off/down from the train.